Sunset Studies

 Sunset Studies is the debut studio album by the Australian indie rock band Augie March.
 It was released in October 2000 in Australia by BMG.

 The album was recorded over the course of a year in five studios with three separate producers.

-At the ARIA Music Awards of 2001, the album was nominated for four awards, winning ARIA Award for Engineer of the Year.
+At the ARIA Music Awards of 2001, the album was nominated for four awards, winning Engineer of the Year.